dlafarga/dlafarga.github.io/_posts/2026-03-20-3D-animation-using-GLORYS.md

 #############################################################################
 # Function will plot one zonal cross-section for a region
 # Input
-#         - title: string with tite for each figure
+#         - title: string with title for each figure
 #         - data: 3D array with data to be visualized
 #         - clip: float clip value that defines maximum and minimum for the colorbar
 #         - lat_ind: int with the latitude index that defines the cross-section